Shadow-Nic/PB-Final-Project/README.md

 You also solve puzzles and have to make moral decisions that influence the rest of the game.

 ## Getting Started
-Installing
+Installing via VS-Studiocode
 Before you can play Prophecy's End: The Battle for Balance you have to download an npm package with the following input: npm install --save cli-box
 This game is opened and played via the terminal.
-Enter this into the console: node gameStart.js
+Enter this into the console: node index.js

+Installing via Terminal
+Enter this into the console: npx prophecysend

 ## License
 The copyrights belong to Niclas Basler, Daniel Wolthausen, Hoang Long and Stephan Hörichs.